 Consider the projections made by Gartner analysts who forecast that 6.4 billion connected things will be in use worldwide in 2016, and will reach 20.8 billion by 2020.
 Among those 6.4 billion connected things, the Food and Drug Administration (FDA) reported that approximately 500 million users will be using a medical mobile connected app this year and that by 2018, the number is expected to grow by 1.8 billion users.
 By looking at the numbers alone, it is clear the healthcare ecosystem is rapidly expanding.
 How will your team scale alongside this rapidly growing industry?

-As your team starts building out the product and are heads down in prototyping, having manual processes around product development might seem to be economical — however it is a false economy.
+As your team starts building out the product and are heads-down in prototyping, having manual processes around product development might seem to be economical — however, it is a false economy.
 Is it the most efficient way to run your product development processes long term?
-You’re banking on that inflection point when your version one orders increase by powers of ten week by week.
+You’re banking on that inflection point when your version one orders increase by powers of ten-week by week.
 Manual-intensive processes cannot keep up in real time with issues of high mix and fast-paced version control, nor with the worldwide supply chain you’ve cultivated to create your products.

 The silver lining is in the cloud — your company made a successful product.
 Now the demands for your current product have increased so rapidly, the only way to keep that silver lining is to keep it in the cloud.
 Ahem.
 A multi-tenant SaaS cloud-based Product Lifecycle Management (PLM) solution might be worthy of consideration.

-Your company has to rapidly increase volume of production and bring new products to market, while all the while maintaining rigorous quality and compliance standards with the FDA.
+Your company has to rapidly increase the volume of production and bring new products to market, while all while maintaining rigorous quality and compliance standards with the FDA.
 Eliminate these manual processes and spend that extra time working on your core concepts rather than attempting to hunt up that revision change you made two weeks ago.

 Many conversations with medical device engineers, operations, and quality professionals on their common pain points in product development are consistent and unyielding in that most start with this brute-force method, until their manual processes are abandoned altogether as they can’t scale.

-If you find yourself focusing on the ‘plumbing’ of infrastructure more than the actual solution or end product, then consider a cloud-based SaaS solutions that provides real-time visibility anywhere in the world.
+If you find yourself focusing on the ‘plumbing’ of infrastructure more than the actual solution or end product, then consider a cloud-based SaaS solution that provides real-time visibility anywhere in the world.
 Arena is the leader in all-in-one cloud-based product lifecycle management and quality management solutions (QMS).
 Our almost 1,000 customers include over 150 medical device and 250 IoT companies — companies that make the hottest wearables in the industry, like Fitbit, Jawbone, and Misfit Wearables.

 Exciting times for the IoT world.
 If you share that same excitement, below are a few links to Arena’s whitepaper and case studies, that dive deeper into the IoT and medical device worlds.
 For inquiries/questions/feedback we welcome comments.
 Cheers.